 Facts & Procedural History

-In tax year 2002, Mr. Mapp did not remit sufficient estimated tax payments–which resulted in a tax balance being due.
+In the tax year 2002, Mr. Mapp did not remit sufficient estimated tax payments–which resulted in a tax balance being due.

-Mrs. Mapp worked as a nurse and her income was reported on the federal income tax returns for tax years 2000 and 2002.
+Mrs. Mapp worked as a nurse and her income was reported on the couple’s federal income tax returns for tax years 2000 and 2002.

-The IRS adjusted the 2000 and 2002 tax returns and issued a notice of deficiency to both Mr. and Mrs. Mapp.
 Mrs. Mapp filed a request for innocent spouse relief, which the IRS denied.
-Mrs. Mapp petitioned the U.S. Tax Court to ask it to review her innocent spouse relief.
+Mrs. Mapp petitioned the U.S. Tax Court to ask it to review her innocent spouse’s relief.
 Mr. Mapp intervened in the court proceeding.

 Types of Innocent Spouse Relief